kwameopareasiedu/react-simple-widgets/docs/dialog-provider.md

 ## Sidenotes

+> Dialogs can be dismissed when the escape key is pressed.
+DialogProvider ensures that the most recent dialog receives the keyboard event first.

 > DialogProvider only controls the positioning and display of your dialogs.
-> The UI of the dialog is entirely up to the developer.
+The UI of the dialog is entirely up to the developer.

 > The vertical margins on the dialogs can be overriden using the `--dialog-view-vertical-margin` CSS variable.